 I have an admission.
 I am a recovering kale hater.
-I have always known it was good for me but could never get my taste buds and my brain to agree on a plan for incorporating more sauteed kale into my diet.
+I have always known it was good for me but could never get my taste buds and my brain to agree on a plan for incorporating more leafy greens into my diet.
 Two important things happened that changed that.

-The second, I stumbled on Dinosaur Kale.
-I find Dinosaur Kale to be prettier (because it is almost blue!) and less bitter than other varieties.
-If you decide to look for Dinosaur Kale at your market, you will also find it called Tuscan or Italian Kale or Lacinato Kale.
-(I personally think Dinosaur Kale is a much cooler name.)
+The second, I stumbled on Lacinato Kale.
+I find it to be much less bitter than other varieties.
+If you decide to look for it at your market, you will also find it called Tuscan or Italian Kale or Dinasour Kale.

 Not convinced of the nutritional value of kale?
 Check out all the details regarding kale nutrition here.

 Also, most people just wash their kale well, chop it up and cook with it.
-I don’t love the stalks – so if you are new kale eater but looking for a way to make it work, be a kale wimp like me and remove the thickest pieces of the stalk before you chop and saute!
+I don’t love the stalks – so if you are new kale eater but looking for a way to make it work, be a wimp like me and remove the thickest pieces of the stalk before you chop and saute!
 Also, shallots make everything better.
 Seriously.
 My kitchen is never without shallots.

 I always add just a bit of stock (or water if you are in a pinch) and cover the pan to make sure the stems are tender.
 My kids actually love this kale recipe, but one stem that doesn’t chew like it is supposed to and all bets are off.

 One more tip: we actually like to hit the farmers market when kale is in the season.
 Often there is SO MUCH OF IT that towards the end of the market, sellers will sell it by the box rather than by the bunch.
 We take it home, wash it and trim it, then blanch it in boiling water, then pile it into freezer bags.
-A huge box of kale turns into maybe two gallon bags once it is blanched.
-Then when I want fresh kale for dinner, we just pull as much as we need out of the bag and it tastes fresh as the day we bought it.
+A huge box of kale turns into maybe two-gallon bags once it is blanched.
+Then when I want fresh greens for dinner, we just pull as much as we need out of the bag and it tastes fresh as the day we bought it.

-If you are looking for another recipe that will change your family’s mind about kale.
-This Creamy Chicken and Kale Gnocchi is the BEST.
+If you are looking for another recipe that will change your family’s mind about kale, this Creamy Chicken and Kale Gnocchi is the BEST.
 The little bit of cream in the sauce takes all the bite right out of the kale.